 Another restaurant in the Michelin guide is The Conservatory within The George Hotel in Yarmouth (4/5 on TripAdvisor, see Food Hygiene).
 It has sea views towards the town's pier.
 It's one of the more expensive restaurants on the Isle of Wight.
 The George appeared at great length on a Channel 5 series called Isle of Wight: Jewel of the South.
 It featured a chap called Howard Spooner whooshing around on a boat and selling expensive champers to men in red trousers.

 Also in Yarmouth is The Terrace, which is near to the Wightlink ferry and the harbour.
 It's another fairly posh and pricey one with mains costing about £15-£25 but reviews are glowing (4.5/5 on TripAdvisor, see Food Hygiene).
 If you're on the mainland and fancy a day trip, you can pay extra for a private shuttle on their boat from Lymington.
+During the winter, they do some really good value set menu offers.

-A more casual seaside dining option in Yarmouth is The Gossips Cafe.
+A more casual seaside dining option in Yarmouth is The Gossips Café.
 It is next door to The George and has a view of Yarmouth Pier and the Wightlink ferry.
-Gossips Cafe is mostly a daytime-baguette sort of place, but during the summer months they open up for evenings.
+Gossips Café is mostly a daytime-baguette sort of place, but during the summer months they open up for evenings.
 I would suggest calling ahead to check dates.
 It scores 4/5 on TripAdvisor (check Food Hygiene).

 If you like the West Wight's quaint villages then The Sun Inn at Hulverstone has distant sea views from its large beer garden and some of its inside space (4/5 on TripAdvisor, see Food Hygiene).
 Curiously, there are two pubs called The Sun within close proximity, so make sure you end up at the right one if you want a sea view.

 Also in Yarmouth is The Terrace, which is near to the Wightlink ferry and the harbour.
 It's another fairly posh and pricey one with mains costing about £15-£25 but reviews are glowing (4.5/5 on TripAdvisor, see Food Hygiene).
 If you're on the mainland and fancy a day trip, you can pay extra for a private shuttle on their boat from Lymington.
+During the winter, they do some really good value set menu offers.

-A more casual seaside dining option in Yarmouth is The Gossips Cafe.
+A more casual seaside dining option in Yarmouth is The Gossips Café.
 It is next door to The George and has a view of Yarmouth Pier and the Wightlink ferry.
-Gossips Cafe is mostly a daytime-baguette sort of place, but during the summer months they open up for evenings.
+Gossips Café is mostly a daytime-baguette sort of place, but during the summer months they open up for evenings.
 I would suggest calling ahead to check dates.
 It scores 4/5 on TripAdvisor (check Food Hygiene).

 If you like the West Wight's quaint villages then The Sun Inn at Hulverstone has distant sea views from its large beer garden and some of its inside space (4/5 on TripAdvisor, see Food Hygiene).
 Curiously, there are two pubs called The Sun within close proximity, so make sure you end up at the right one if you want a sea view.